All Episodes

 It's just amazing.

-And of course, I'm gonna get confirmation from this from our official climatologist, Dr. Roy Spencer, University of Alabama at Huntsville.
+And of course, I'm going to get confirmation from this from our official climatologist, Dr. Roy Spencer, University of Alabama at Huntsville.

 I've seen days where it's just impossible to see anything because of the smog.